kenthong/book_app/README.md

 This book app mock GraphQL server is base on Apollo Server https://www.apollographql.com/docs/apollo-server/

-The books data sample is download from https://example-data.draftbit.com/books
+The books data sample is downloaded from https://example-data.draftbit.com/books

 It just for demo or development.